Hi and welcome to this meditation for when you doubt.

 Whether it is the feeling of your feet sprouting roots,

-Your pelvis nesting deeper,
+Your pelvis sinking down,

-Drop down and down.
+Drop down and down,

-Whether you are conscious of it or not,
+Whether you're conscious of it or not,

-The earth is always supporting you.
+The earth is always supporting you,

-Begin to throw off a veil of disassociation.
+So begin to throw off a veil of disassociation.

-This meditation is for the parts of you that doubt,
+This meditation is for the parts of you that doubt.

-Doubt your voice,
+That doubt your voice,

-Your right to be here.
+Your right to be here,

 Where does this experience of doubt live in your body?

-Does this doubt live in your chest?
+Does this doubt live in your chest,

-Does it hang out behind your forehead?
+Does it hang out behind your forehead,

-A litany of self disparaging words.
+A litany of self disparaging words?

 Does this doubt coat your tongue,

-Causing you to stumble over your words,
+Causing you to stumble over your words?

 Can you extend curiosity to this experience of doubt?

-If you are ready,
+If you're ready,

 Where do you come from?

-And what job do you do for me?
+What job do you do for me?

 Ask and listen.